aaomi/aaomi.github.io/README.md

 - Calvin - for now, just work exclusively in 'js/views/pages/HomePage/HomePage.js', 'js/views/pages/HomePage/HomePage.scss', 'js/views/pages/ContactPage/ContactPage.scss', and 'js/views/pages/ContactPage/ContactPage.js'

 #### To push a new version to the live site:
-1. Compile the index.html and any assets that are required: `npm run prod` or `npm run prod.fish` or `npm run compile`
+1. Compile the index.html and any assets that are required: `npm run prod` or `npm run compile`
-2. The `prod` or `prod.fish` command should have launched an http-server hosted at http://localhost:8080 (Make sure the process running after `npm start` is no longer active first to avoid port conflicts) or you can run it separately if you ran `compile` by running `./node_modules/.bin/http-server`
+2. The `prod` command should have launched an http-server hosted at http://localhost:8080 (Make sure the process running after `npm start` is no longer active first to avoid port conflicts) or you can run it separately if you ran `compile` by running `./node_modules/.bin/http-server`
 3. Make sure everything looks good on the website [locally](http://localhost:8080)
 4. Commit the new changes! `git add .` and `git commit -am "Message about the commit"`
 5. Preferably, we would make a separate branch `git checkout -b new-branch-name`, push up the new branch, and then create a pull request from the new branch into master